 Beloved for it peace, quiet, and seclusion, the attractions most frequented by tourists who stay in La Parguera are actually located outside of city limits.
 If you've got a rental car or access to a taxi or tour bus, you can easily visit a nice selection of parks, nature preserves, and beaches.

-You will discover several beaches to visit, though all of them are located in neighboring areas.
-Just click on the name of each beach for detailed information about that section of the coast.
+There are a large number of beaches to choose from, though each of them are found in neighboring areas.
+You can click on the name of the beach for a detailed guide to that particular stretch of sand.

-Another place that beach-goers can consider is Rosado Beach.
+Another location to consider is Rosado Beach.
 While the beach is still located inside a community, a wall of trees does help block out some of the buildings and the road.
 However, even if the trees did not, the area is no San Juan, and is quiet enough not to disturb anyone napping on the beach.

-If you like to explore other places and cultures, you might want to visit a museum during your time in La Parguera.
+In case you like to learn about other places and cultures, you might want to visit a museum during your vacation.

-Many travelers choose to visit Museo Historico de Las Piedras.
-It is situated in San German, 6.2 mi.
+An interesting landmark worth visiting is Museo Historico de Las Piedras.
+It is located in San German, 6.2 mi.
 North of central La Parguera.
 Visitors that are interested in the area's roots are welcomed to explore what the museum has to offer.
 Featuring several exhibits of different focuses, guests will gain a first hand account of the everyday history.

-The chart directly below provides you with some details concerning a museum you might enjoy nearby.
+The table directly below lists more information about a museum you might enjoy nearby.

 |Museo Historico de Las Piedras||(787) 733-2160||6.2 mi.
 North of Central La Parguera||Puerto Rico|